scarstreet/CheapGameCrawler/README.md

 4. Enter the name of the game you'd like to search for

 5. Wait for the App to crawl the data.
 DO NOT CLOSE THE CHROME TAB created by the app.

+##  TODO List
+- Currency conversion
+- Adding direct clickable links to the app
+- Create a proper executable for this app
+- Add more websites

 ## Credits
 Yohanna Astrid Adhipurusa - scarlettstrid@gmail.com